 Neighbors Helping Neighbors

-Our goal is to grow philanthropy in the Greater Chapin area, building a permanent endowed fund to address community needs now and into the future.
+Our goal is to grow philanthropy in the Greater Chapin area, building a permanently endowed fund to address community needs now and into the future.

 $500,000 invested in the endowment